kriswebdev/android_aircrack/README.md

 >  * SQLite development package `>= 3.3.17` (3.6.X version or better is recommended): `libsqlite3-devel`
 >  * zlib (or change the Andorid.mk flags to use -LDLIB)

  * Follow [Cyanogenmod build guide](http://wiki.cyanogenmod.org/w/Build_Guides) for your device but stop before "brunch".
+You need several GB of disk space and a good Internet connection.
  * Copy this Aircrack-ng for Android repository content to a directory named "aircrack-ng" in CyanogenMod source root "external" folder.

 ### Building wireless tools binaries